If you think of yourself as a bit of a gypsy, then Boho fashion is the perfect way to express your earthy, artsy personality.

 5. Mix Prints

 The best way to express your inner gypsy (I know you’re in there somewhere ) is to mix two prints.
 Small florals are sweet, feminine, and super boho fashion.
 They look beautiful combined with a geometric print within the fabric ( see maxi dress above).
 You can also mix prints in the same outfit.
 For example, mix a floral top with a paisley print skirt.

 6. Layer Your Clothes

 Do you watch the Netflix series, Grace and Frankie?
 I do, and I find I am often fascinated by the way Lily Tomlin’s character, Frankie, dresses on the show.
 Her style personality is definitely boho and funky.
 It always involves a lot of layering.

 One caution here: Too many layers or wearing too much “stuff” can make you look disheveled.
-This is a risk you run with the boho look, so don’t overlayer.
+This is a risk you run with the boho outfit, so don’t overlayer.
 Keep things clean and classy with just a nod to boho layering.

 7. Embrace Earth Tones

 Natural colors are also a key element of the boho-chic look.
 If you don’t care for loud colors, then you’ll love the quiet greens, gold, browns, rusts, and blues that are synonymous with this earthy style of dressing.
 Natural colored leather accessories are the perfect complement to these shades.
 High-quality leather in modern shapes keeps it chic.